JDLeongomez/JDL_website/content/es/authors/linmor/_index.md

 # Username (this should match the folder name)
 authors:
-- linm
+- linmor

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Asistente de Investigación 2018 / BSc Psicología 2016-2017
+role: Asistente de Investigación / BSc Psicología 2016-2017

 # Organizations/Affiliations
 organizations: